 In Portugal, provision of such ecopistas or ciclovias is patchy.
 Some great routes have been planned but sadly most are no further than the drawing board.
-This also applies to most of the Euro Velo routes – they exist in theory but many are very badly signposted (if at all) and are not always on the best cycling routes.
+Unfortunately, the Euro Velo 1 Atlantic coast route around Portugal is one example – it exists in theory but very little is signposted, and it’s on a rough dirt tracks and roads that are not always particularly bike-friendly.

-But there are a few definitely worth exploring – and some potentially great projects in the pipeline.
+However, there are some ecopistas definitely worth exploring – and other potentially great projects in the pipeline.
 Below are details of a few of those that visiting cyclists might find of interest.
 Plus some schemes that might one day produce something special.